bghammill/bghammill.github.io/ims-01-data/ims-01-lesson-05/index.md

-## Simpson's paradox
+# Simpson's paradox

 Often when one mentions "a relationship between variables" we think of a relationship between just two variables, say a so called explanatory variable, $$x$$, and response variable, $$y$$.
-However, truly understanding the relationship between two variables might require considering other potentially related variables as well.
+However, truly understanding the relationship between two variables might require considering other potentially related variables as well, often referred to as **confounding variables**.
 If we don't, we might find ourselves in a *Simpson's paradox*.
 So, what is Simpson's paradox?

 First, let's clarify what we mean when we say explanatory and response variables.
 Labeling variables as explanatory and response does not guarantee the relationship between the two is actually causal, even if there is an association identified.
 We use these labels only to keep track of which variable we suspect affects the other.